 - 8. Certified and Verified ‘Freedom to Marry’ Affidavit

-Ensure that you have all these documents in Thai and that they have been verified.
-Once the Thai Department of foreign Affairs has placed a stamp on your documents then you need to take all these documents to the District Office and they will issue you a marriage certificate.
-Note that your prenuptial agreement must be registered with your marriage registration for it to be valid and binding.
+Firstly ensure that you have all these documents in Thai and that they have been verified.
+Secondly the Thai Department of foreign Affairs has placed a stamp on your documents then you need to take all these documents to the District Office and they will issue you a marriage certificate.
+Lastly note that your prenuptial agreement must be registered with your marriage registration for it to be valid and binding.
+Note that the Icelandic Embassy in Bangkok is closed on the national day of Iceland.
+Se also the US Letter of Affirmation and Indian Letter of Affirmation.

-Once you have a marriage certificate you can also apply for a Thai visa or convert your current visa into a 12 month Thai marriage visa if you meet the requirements at Thai Immigration in Bangkok.
-Speak to an attorney about the conversion process which is much cheaper than leaving the country, apply for a at an Embassy and then returning to Thailand to extend this visa.
+Likewise once you have a marriage certificate you can also apply for a Thai visa or convert your current visa into a 12 month Thai marriage visa if you meet the requirements at Thai Immigration in Bangkok.
+Speak to an attorney about the conversion process which is much cheaper than leaving the country, apply for a marriage visa at an Embassy and then returning to Thailand to extend this visa.
 The conversion process is much easier, cheaper and less of a problem.

-If you are not sure of the process then contact your Embassy in Bangkok or speak to a lawyer in Thailand for more information and assistance in this regard.
+Likewise if you are not sure of the process then contact your Embassy in Bangkok.
+Additionally speak to a lawyer in Thailand for more information and assistance in this regard.